planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 ### Cover

-Combatants can use nearby obstacles to protect themselves from ranged attacks, referred to as taking ***Cover***.
+Combatants can freely use nearby obstacles to protect themselves from ranged attacks, referred to as taking ***Cover***.
+This does not take an Action if the Cover is in their current Zone.
 There are two ways to use Cover: ***Partial*** and ***Total***.
 Taking Partial Cover adds +2 to POISE Difficulty vs. incoming attacks.
 Total Cover prevents targeting entirely for both attacker and defender.
 Area Attacks do half damage in Partial Cover and none in Full Cover.
 One may pop out of Total Cover and target another character, but it then counts as only Partial until their next Action.

 Whether one has Cover depends on where the attack is coming from.
 For example, a stone wall only grants Cover against those on the other side.
 A chain link fence grants full Cover against throwing axes but only +1 against gunshots, etc. If Cover is easily penetrated by an attack, such as a wooden wall versus a tank cannon, it can only ever count as Partial.
 Use your judgment as always.